Alcohol Intoxication Supportive Therapy Treatment

 AISTT sessions often focus on problem-solving techniques to use in everyday situations.
 These techniques might include dealing with stressors or managing finances responsibly without resorting to alcohol as a coping mechanism.

 The first step in AISTT is for the therapist to understand what led to the person’s current alcohol dependence.
-This involves exploring past experiences, such as traumatic life events or family history, that may have contributed to their addiction.
+This involves exploring past experiences, such as traumatic life events or family history, and mental status that may have contributed to their addiction.

 - Relaxation techniques, such as deep breathing exercises or guided imagery